 Under the bonnet – Advanced mathematical model

 At the core of the Hexxcell Studio™ system, an advanced mathematical model based on technology originally developed at Imperial College London, allows to accurately calculate time-varying fouling rates as a function of local conditions in the heat exchanger.
-The model accounts for the complex interactions between thermal and hydraulic phenomena and equipment geometry.
+The model accounts for the complex interactions between thermal and hydraulic phenomena and equipment geometry resulting in unprecedented accuracy.

 Deployment in Industry – Easy to use environment